 While both the work and reputation of the artist go a long way, do not underestimate the importance of clicking with the photographer that you want to work with.
 Remember that this is a professional relationship that you are going to have and maintain for over a year, but more than that, you want to make sure the chemistry is right for being present and documenting your wedding day.
 Do you both share a vision for your wedding day?

 Do they have ideas that you like and do they respect and work with your ideas?
 These are really important aspects that will make or break how you work with your photographer!
 Remember that the production is important but this person is also going to be a guest on your big day, in some regard, so make sure you want them to be there!

 You want to know everything from post-production timing, image rights, how the photographer might utilize the images (for example, on their website) up front and before you sign the paperwork.
 There is no specific rule for these aspects, but make sure that they are things you are comfortable with!
 Ask how many images you can expect, if the proofs will be retouched, and ask about any special effects or post-production work that you might want done!

 Picking a wedding photographer is going to be one of the most important components of planning your wedding day.
 Remember that you are going to have those images forever, and you want to look back on your wedding photography fondly—knowing that you selected the photographer that captured your day exactly the way you were hoping for!

 Do you have any questions about selecting a wedding photographer?
 Did we leave anything important off this list?
-Let us know in the comments section below—we would love to hear from you!
+Let us know by getting in touch with us here—we would love to hear from you!